-Our contributions can be summarized as follows: \begin{enumerate} [leftmargin=*,itemsep=0pt,parsep=0.3em,topsep=0.2em,partopsep=0.2em] \item We address the critical challenge of enabling LLMs to understand users’ high-level semantics and map them to database schemas for complex NL2SQL problems.
-To this end, we propose \TheName{}, a novel framework that improves LLM performance on NL2SQL tasks by leveraging task decomposition and reinforcement learning. \item We introduce the \textit{Decomposition Synthesis Procedure}, which utilizes AST-guided search and pruning to efficiently generate subtasks, and \textit{Margin-Aware Reinforcement Learning}, which enables fine-grained preference learning for multi-step reasoning. \item Through extensive experiments on two NL2SQL benchmark datasets, we demonstrate that \TheName{} significantly outperforms existing methods, achieving GPT-4-level performance with a 7B parameter model.
-These results highlight the efficacy of task decomposition strategies in addressing the challenges of complex NL2SQL tasks. \end{enumerate}
+Our main contributions can be summarized as follows: \begin{enumerate} [leftmargin=*,itemsep=0pt,parsep=0.3em,topsep=0.2em,partopsep=0.2em] \item \textbf{Conceptually}, we tackle the critical challenge of enabling LLMs to comprehend users’ high-level semantics and map them to database schemas for complex NL2SQL queries.
+To this end, we propose \TheName{}, the first framework to improve LLM performance on NL2SQL tasks by explicitly leveraging task decomposition. \item \textbf{Methodologically}, we introduce the \textit{Decomposition Synthesis Procedure}, which provides a verifiable and efficient decomposition mechanism that assesses both subtask correctness and overall task progress via ASTs, and \textit{Margin-Aware Reinforcement Learning}, which enables fine-grained preference learning tailored to multi-step reasoning. \item \textbf{Empirically}, through extensive experiments on two NL2SQL benchmark datasets, we demonstrate that \TheName{} substantially outperforms existing approaches, achieving performance on par with GPT-4 while using a 7B-parameter model.
+These results underscore the effectiveness of task decomposition strategies in addressing the inherent challenges of complex NL2SQL tasks. \end{enumerate}